-We at Youth Law Center and the California Student Aid Commission know that financial aid can be complicated!
-If you have questions about the information in this guide or would like to adapt it for your community, please email info@ylc.org.
+We at Youth Law Center know that financial aid can be complicated!
+If you have questions about the information in this guide or would like to adapt it for your community, email us at info@ylc.org.

-This guide was last updated in March 2021.
+This guide was last updated in December 2020.
 We may continue to update this guide to provide the most current information.
-You can always find the most recent version of this guide at https://ylc.org/ resource/financial-aid-for-jj-youth.
+You can always find the most recent version of this guide at https://ylc.org/resource/financial-aid-for-jj-youth.